ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Why Learning Programming Today Can Change Your Future - <a href="https://medium.com/@azelmadazelmad/why-learning-programming-today-can-change-your-future-fe487cf18412?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Minutes to “Ship It”: From Zero to Production with Node.js - <a href="https://medium.com/@paudang/15-minutes-to-ship-it-from-zero-to-production-with-node-js-41a9d7d95431?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PLAYPUSH`**
+✍️ **posted by `Pau Dang`**

-<blockquote>Programming has become one of the most important skills in the modern world.
+<blockquote>Starting a new Node.js project often involves tedious repetitive tasks: scaffolding directory structures, setting up Express, configuring…
 Continue reading on Medium »</blockquote>

-<h3>2.
-Integração Contínua com GitHub Actions: Criando uma Pipeline de DevOps com Python e Node.js - <a href="https://medium.com/@ventocilla.leo/integra%C3%A7%C3%A3o-cont%C3%ADnua-com-github-actions-criando-uma-pipeline-de-devops-com-python-e-node-js-09dc7ff52da7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. textlens vs text-readability vs natural: Which npm Package for Text Analysis? - <a href="https://medium.com/@agent_49689/textlens-vs-text-readability-vs-natural-which-npm-package-for-text-analysis-f35aa14afeee?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leonardo Ventocilla`**
+✍️ **posted by `CKM Tools`**

-<blockquote>O GitHub Actions é uma poderosa ferramenta de automação, que permite configurar fluxos de trabalho de integração contínua (CI) e entrega…
+<blockquote>If you need text analysis in a Node.js project, npm gives you dozens of options.
+Three packages cover the most common use cases: textlens…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Dockerizing a Multi-Container App — React, Node.js & MongoDB - <a href="https://medium.com/@nuwan.thuduwage/dockerizing-a-multi-container-app-react-node-js-mongodb-b1330959b21c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Clustering — How to Use All CPU Cores in Production - <a href="https://empellio.medium.com/node-js-clustering-how-to-use-all-cpu-cores-in-production-a866b57bc707?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nuwan Thuduwage`**
+✍️ **posted by `Empellio.com`**

-<blockquote>A step-by-step guide to running a full-stack application across three containers
+<blockquote>Node.js runs on a single thread.
+That’s not a bug — it’s a deliberate design decision that makes async I/O simple.
+But it means that by…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Implementing Infinite Scroll: A Deep Dive into GraphQL Cursors - <a href="https://medium.com/@amdadulgfx/implementing-infinite-scroll-a-deep-dive-into-graphql-cursors-7ba109f5d956?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. npm install Took 47 Minutes.
+I Fixed It in 3 Commands - <a href="https://javascript.plainenglish.io/npm-install-took-47-minutes-i-fixed-it-in-3-commands-6ab6c40545ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Engineer in the Dark`**

+<blockquote>Every CI build wasted 47 minutes on npm install.
+The entire team complained.
+The fix was embarrassingly simple.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+From Game to Cluster: How I Containerized a Snake Game with Docker & Kubernetes - <a href="https://medium.com/@ameersultan0310/from-game-to-cluster-how-i-containerized-a-snake-game-with-docker-kubernetes-e8a441e4dcf2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amdadul Haq Arif`**
+✍️ **posted by `Ameer Sultan`**

-<blockquote>In the world of modern API development, particularly within the GraphQL ecosystem, pagination is a fundamental requirement.
-However, as…
+<blockquote>A practical walkthrough of multi-container apps, persistent storage, and autoscaling — wrapped around a browser game.
 Continue reading on Medium »</blockquote>

+<h3>6.
+The Node.js Event Loop — How Does It Actually Work? - <a href="https://medium.com/@cappiing/the-node-js-event-loop-how-does-it-actually-work-5c1b8a30dbb1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aman`**

+<blockquote>So you’ve been writing Node.js code right?
+Maybe an Express server, some API calls, reading files and all that.
+But have you ever wondered…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Integrating Knex Query Builder with NestJS and PostgreSQL - <a href="https://medium.com/@rajnikantprzx/integrating-knex-query-builder-with-nestjs-and-postgresql-21253c291d1e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rajanikant Udachan`**

+<blockquote>When an ORM feels like too much — a cleaner path to database control without sacrificing structure.
+Continue reading on Medium »</blockquote>

+<h3>8.
+Fixing “ERROR open \settings.txt: The system cannot find the file specified.” in NVM for Windows - <a href="https://medium.com/@cazzim/fixing-error-open-settings-txt-the-system-cannot-find-the-file-specified-in-nvm-for-windows-d10964479647?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `cassim`**

+<blockquote>A few days ago, I faced this error while trying to use Node Version Manager for Windows to switch between my Node.js versions.
+Continue reading on Medium »</blockquote>

+<h3>9.
+7 Node timeout myths (and what actually times out first) - <a href="https://medium.com/@komalbaparmar007/7-node-timeout-myths-and-what-actually-times-out-first-aae912bd2833?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yamishift`**

+<blockquote>Stop guessing why requests “randomly” die — learn which layer times out first in real Node.js stacks, and how to make timeouts intentional…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-5 JSX Mistakes Every React Beginner Makes (And How to Fix Them) - <a href="https://medium.com/@charlesazuh840/5-jsx-mistakes-every-react-beginner-makes-and-how-to-fix-them-325fb11a1f36?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+PHP 8.4 Property Hooks Inside Laravel Models.
+Here’s What Actually Works — and What Doesn’t. - <a href="https://sadiqueali.medium.com/php-8-4-property-hooks-inside-laravel-models-heres-what-actually-works-and-what-doesn-t-4c493cf1a443?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Charles Azuh`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>When I first started learning React, I quickly realized something surprising.
+<blockquote>The two systems don’t conflict.
+But they don’t overlap the way you’d expect either.
+The rule is simpler than the confusion suggests: hooks…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Thinking About Freelancing, Career Changes, and Life After 50 - <a href="https://medium.com/@daizoukaneko/thinking-about-freelancing-career-changes-and-life-after-50-08bd65bc02ca?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Minutes to “Ship It”: From Zero to Production with Node.js - <a href="https://medium.com/@paudang/15-minutes-to-ship-it-from-zero-to-production-with-node-js-41a9d7d95431?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daizou Kaneko`**
+✍️ **posted by `Pau Dang`**

-<blockquote>The other day, I found myself thinking about freelancing, changing jobs, and career planning.
+<blockquote>Starting a new Node.js project often involves tedious repetitive tasks: scaffolding directory structures, setting up Express, configuring…
 Continue reading on Medium »</blockquote>

 <h3>3.
+Pembuatan Fitur Menggunakan Variabel dan Fungsi JavaScript
-Why Learning Programming Today Can Change Your Future - <a href="https://medium.com/@azelmadazelmad/why-learning-programming-today-can-change-your-future-fe487cf18412?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Aplikasi Sistem Web dan Seluler — Proyek… - <a href="https://medium.com/@yofiwidiyanto.fp/pembuatan-fitur-menggunakan-variabel-dan-fungsi-javascript-aplikasi-sistem-web-dan-seluler-proyek-c4982d6d7ba8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PLAYPUSH`**
+✍️ **posted by `Yoff`**

-<blockquote>Programming has become one of the most important skills in the modern world.
+<blockquote>Sebagai bagian dari penyelesaian Tugas untuk mata kuliah Aplikasi Sistem Web dan Seluler (Mobile), kami mendapat tantangan untuk…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Top Open-Source AI Tools Every Developer Should Try in 2026 - <a href="https://medium.com/@mubashirali01/top-open-source-ai-tools-every-developer-should-try-in-2026-ff7be2fe5b77?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mubashir`**

-<blockquote>The era of AI code is over.
-Now the best AI development happens with code that’s open for everyone to see, change and run.
-Continue reading on Medium »</blockquote>

-<h3>5.
-The 3 Languages Behind Every Website — HTML, CSS, and JavaScript. - <a href="https://noorfaisel.medium.com/the-3-languages-behind-every-website-html-css-and-javascript-8b7f7bc4be60?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Noor Faisel`**

-<blockquote>A beginner-friendly guide for UI/UX designers, aspiring developers, and anyone curious about how websites actually work.
-Continue reading on Medium »</blockquote>

-<h3>6.
-I Built 150+ Developer Tools That Run Entirely in the Browser - <a href="https://medium.com/@jivan0404patel/i-built-150-developer-tools-that-run-entirely-in-the-browser-679d9b3fb5be?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `jivan patel`**

-<blockquote>Developers constantly need small utilities.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Tracely : Building Trust in the Supply Chain with AI and Blockchain - <a href="https://medium.com/@puneetjnv28/tracely-building-trust-in-the-supply-chain-with-ai-and-blockchain-e4d9f6fe7495?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI is no longer the future of digital marketing — it’s the present. - <a href="https://medium.com/@digitalcarex/ai-is-no-longer-the-future-of-digital-marketing-its-the-present-aabd3f23a64b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Puneet Yadav`**
+✍️ **posted by `Digital Care`**

-<blockquote>How our team built a system to detect counterfeit products and protect supply chains.
+<blockquote>From content creation to SEO, social media management, video production, and email automation, AI tools are transforming how marketers…
 Continue reading on Medium »</blockquote>

 <br/>